Whew. It is a good thing I married a giver.

 Twenty-three years later I read about this dating truth about takers and givers.
 I see John in a whole new light yet again.
 I am grateful to God yet again for bringing John into my life.
 John, whom I thought for so long was not my type, has never wavered in his support of me as a full-time minister and has been a catalyst for growing my online presence.
 He believes in me and my calling.
 He has made my world bigger.

-As a youth minister I am still in relationship with hundreds of grown teens.
+As a youth minister I am still in relationship with hundreds of graduated teens.
 This is what I want them to know on their wedding day.
 John and I wrote this letter together early in our marriage because we were both so blessed by how our love grew both of our worlds.
 Now I see it through this lens of givers and takers.
 I have given this letter to many beloveds of mine.

 Dear Emily and Zane (our last wedding we went to and we love this couple so much!),